silk-us/scripts-and-configs/Quickstart/Windows Quick Start.md

 Connect-Silkcnode -cnodeIP 10.231.0.132 -sessionCount 12
 Connect-Silkcnode -cnodeIP 10.231.0.133 -sessionCount 12
 ```
-## 6. (Optional) Flatten and put a file system the new disks using this quick command:
+## 6. (Optional) Flatten and put a file system the silk disks using this quick command:
+Be aware, this will format any silk disks, new or existing.
+Only use this as a reference for automation.
 ```PowerShell
 $newdisks = Get-Disk | Where-Object {$_.FriendlyName -like "SILK*" -and $_.size -gt "1048576"}
 foreach ($i in $newdisks) {